JoannaNGG/Word-Analogy-Finder/README.md

 man :king :: woman : queen

 **Steps**

-**Optional, but recommended:** Create a venv (python -m venv nameofvenv)
+**Ensure that you are in the correct directory** **Optional, but recommended:** Create a venv (python -m venv nameofvenv) If using a vevn, ensure the correct interpreter is selected otherwise a module not found error may occur.

 **Install requirements.txt:** pip install -r requirements.txt

 **Run the Program**

+**Example Analogy**:
+man : king :: woman : ?

+First positive word: king
+Second Positive word: woman
+First Negative word: man
+Expected result: queen (as the top result)